 It was also reviewed by Rick Fulton (14 Nov 2014) of the Daily Record: “Based around the impressive voice of Alison McNeill, who also plays fiddle, Fiona McNeill is on guitar and vocals while Scott Mclean is on drums.
 The album opens with Warrior which, as the name suggests, snarls between Folk and Marilyn Manson metal.
 [Alison] McNeill’s soaring vocals lift Parting Glass to opera standard.
 Diablo in Kilarrow adds funk, Cuban Brenda Cutting the Bracken adds Latino sway to the Lowlands while La Llorona adds the strut of Mexico.
 It’s a heady musical journey but even as Folk Police bounces a dance beat, the band are unmistakably at heart Scottish.
 Buy it.
 Throw a party.
 Put it on, enjoy.”

 Reely Jiggered are in high demand and perform Nationally and Internationally at Festivals including Celtic Connections (Scotland), headlining Celtival Festival (Italy), Schotten Radio’s T @ the Tower (Germany), Musica en Verano (Mexico), Eden Festival, Cowal Highland Gathering, Largs Viking Festival, Lomond Festival, Folk & Roots Festival, Edinburgh Fringe Festival and Tall Ships Races, as well as appearing at top venues such as O2 abc, The Garage, Edinburgh Castle, Stirling Castle and the Oran Mor.
+They have recently returned from a tour of Pakistan and released their third Album “Tricky Terrain” to critical acclaim in 2020.

 As one of Scotland’s most interesting and entrepreneurial bands, Reely Jiggered are passionate about working with young people and keeping Live Music and Heritage Alive.
 2014 has seen them launch a new FOLK for FOLK FESTIVAL in the West of Scotland with music workshops for Children and Adults, Concertsand Ceilidhs.
 They have been filmed and broadcast on BBC TV for CBebbies and enjoy creating cross-culture events in the community exploring the expressive arts in other cultures resident in Scotland.